 The application presents a hitlist.

-The user selects document from hitlist.
+The user selects document from the hitlist.

 The application presents a document to the user for viewing.

-Figure 1-2 Flowchart of a query application
+Figure 1-2 Flowchart of a Text Query Application

 This section contains the following topics.

 The stored catalog information consists of text information, such as book titles, and related structured information, such as price.
-The information is usually updated regularly to keep the online catalog up to date with the inventory.
+The information is usually updated regularly to keep the online catalog up-to-date with the inventory.

 Queries are usually a combination of a text component and a structured component.
 Results are almost always sorted by a structured component, such as date or price.
 Good response time is always an important factor with this type of query application.